metomic/blog/_posts/2019-05-09-black-holes.md

 ---
 layout: post
 title:  "Black Holes in our Digital Universe"
+description: "Metaphor of physical space compared to digital space.
+Facebook galaxy where big bang was creation of the world wide web"
 categories: "Longform"
 author: "Richard Vibert"
 author_description: 'Cofounder & CEO, Metomic'